 For a society deprived of its own state, a nation due to be 'crossed out of the nations’ register', any recognition of a person linked to Poland abroad, any sign whatsoever of friendliness towards Poles was something incredibly important.
 For this very reason, women representatives of Polish culture played a significant role on the international arena.

 The soprano singer Józefina Reszke conquered European operas, while donating her income to support patriotic activity in Poland.
-Helena Modrzejewska was a leader in this regard.
+Helena Modrzejewska, known abroad as 'Modjeska', was another leader in this regard.
 In one of her letters, she wrote:

 The mere fact that a Polish actress had made a huge career on both British and American stages was enough of a source of pride for Poles.
 But Modrzejewska didn’t stop there.
 Her presentation during the World Congress of Women in Chicago in 1893 was a particularly significant event.
 Modrzejewska was meant to substitute another, absent speaker, and present the situation of women’s organisations in Poland.
-But already in her introductory note, she explained:
+By way of introduction, she explained:

 Everything is done in secret, and that’s the reason why I cannot give you an account of what my fellow women citizens have been doing.
 I must employ very general terms only, because I fear that any mention of actual names could result in very serious consequences.

-Records have it that the finale of Modrzejewska’s speech was regularly interrupted by storms of applause.
+Records have it that the finale of Modrzejewska’s speech was interrupted by storms of applause.
 After this presentation, she was hailed as 'ambassador of the three partitions', and a translation of her speech circled around the three Polish districts.
 Modrzejewska’s activity didn’t pass unnoticed by the occupying authorities.
 First, she was banned from performing during a charity ball for Polish political prisoners in Kalisz.
 Soon afterwards, she was also forbidden for life from entering Russian territory.
-Her performances in Warsaw and St. Petersburg were called off.
-In an article entitled Modrzejewska i Carska Tyrania (Modrzejewska and the Tsar’s Tyrrany), published by The Dramatic Mirror, she was ironic:
+Her performances in Warsaw and Saint Petersburg were called off.

 Helena Modrzejewska: International Queen of the Theatre